Skip to main content

 Banking

-For enterprise users on our hosted platform, we have integrated with Yodlee, a leading data aggregration platform.
+For Enterprise users on our hosted platform, we've integrated with Yodlee, a leading data aggregation platform.
+Yodlee connects to most major US banks and pulls transactions automatically on a schedule.

 Loading video...